How to Develop Characters Your Readers Won’t Forget

 - Physical appearance

-To help give yourself a more holistic profile of your character, check out our ready-made character questionnaire.
+To help give yourself a more holistic image of your character, check out our ready-made character profile template.
 It will prompt you to define external elements like posture and distinguishing features, to internal elements like their relationship with their mother and how they’re perceived by strangers.

 Develop characters through physical characteristics.
 Ask yourself…